arinyadav/NewGenShop/README.md

-# AMAZON
+# NewGen Shop

-A flutter project which is a amazon clone with admin panel
+A flutter project which is a Shopping APP with admin panel